Article sections

 The role of the GP

 If you attended your GP for ‘combined care’ during your pregnancy, you should take your baby for a health check to your GP at two and at six weeks of age.
-These visits are part of the combined care service and you will not be charged for them.

 in Baby Care